maxibenner/cardboard/README.md

 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Fmerch)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Fcardboard)

-A minimalist cloud storage platform for digitized home movies.
+A cloud storage platform for digitized home movies with the main focus on ease of use and pleasant interactions.
 The original version included automated clip splitting which has since been deactivated on client request.
 The code for it can still be found in the cardboard-api.
 <br />
 <br />
 <br />